 There are also some very deserving disability-specific and parent-led organizations out there.
 Here’s a short list of a few that I have connections to:

-28. Lettercase: I’ve loved them forever (remember this post?!)
+29. Lettercase: I’ve loved them forever (remember this post?!)
 You know why?
-Because my husband and I were once literally sitting at a table with a doctor telling us that we should abort our unborn child because she was going to be coming with Down syndrome.
-When my husband and I asked him for more information about lives lived with Down syndrome – a brochure? meet someone?
+Because I was once literally sitting at a table with a doctor telling me that ) should abort my unborn child because she was going to be coming with Down syndrome.
+When I asked him for more information about lives lived with Down syndrome – a brochure? meet someone?
 See what Down syndrome is like?
 The doctor said, “we don’t do that.”

 Lettercase is trying to change that all-too-common scenario by putting accurate and up-to-date information in the hands of medical practitioners.
 It’s fabulous and very worthy of your money.
 Donate here.